scalableminds/webknossos/docs/volume_annotation.md

 ![Video: Proof-Reading Volume Annotations](https://www.youtube.com/watch?v=Sq4AuWanK14)

 After finishing the proof-reading, a long-running job can be started to apply the merging of segments into a new dataset with the same layers.
 The job can be started via a modal.
-The modal can be open by clicking on the button next to the merger mode button.
+The modal can be opened by clicking on the button next to the merger mode button.

 ![Button to open the Merger mode long-running job modal](./images/start_merger_mode_job_modal_button.jpg)
 ![Modal to start the Merger mode long-running job](./images/start_merger_mode_job_modal.jpg)